parasoft/soatest-cucumber/README.md

 these steps:
 1. Checkout and build ParaBank.
-View the README on the [ParaBank project page](https://github.com/parasoft/parabank) for exact instructions.
+View the README on the [ParaBank project page](https://github.com/parasoft/parabank) for instructions.
 1. Deploy the parabank.war into a Tomcat Server on the same machine that has SOAtest server.
-In your tomcat installation directory, edit the conf/server.xml to listen on port 8090 instead of 8080.
+In your Tomcat installation directory, edit the conf/server.xml to listen on port 8090 instead of 8080.
-1. Start your tomcat server and verify you can access ParaBank on http://localhost:8090/parabank
+1. Start your Tomcat server and verify you can access ParaBank on http://localhost:8090/parabank
 1. Start your SOAtest server.
 1. Checkout this project and run "mvn -P integration-tests clean verify".
 You